gratifyguy/botkit-mock/README.md

 });
 ```

-In your `it` statement, use the `controller.usersInput` method to define the conversation.
+In your `it` statement, use the `bot.usersInput` method to define the conversation.

 ```javascript
 it('should return `help message` if user types `help`', (done) => {